khaiwyon/materials/week_2/day_2/2_Authentication.md

 - What this does is that it checks to see if there is a `current_user` (is a user logged in), then show the appropriate links (logout).

 - IMPORTANT: `:password_digest` is only used by `bcrypt`.
 You should use `:password` for everything else.

+- HINT: For your login form `@user` can be declared in your `sessions new`.
+Alternatively, you can also use an empty symbol `:user` to declare as the params hash name.